 How to choose the right cruise ship with the right itinerary

 Our recommendation is to look first at the itinerary.
 Look closely at the places you will be visiting.
-Some of these at least have most likely been on your bucket list for a long time.
+Some of these have most likely been on your bucket list for a long time.

 Tips for choosing the best cabin that suits you

-Many cruise guests who cruise time and time again choose only balcony cabins, or if their budget allows, suites.
+Many cruise guests who cruise time and time again choose only balcony cabins or, if their budget allows, suites.

 So think hard about how you would use a balcony before paying out the extra expense.
-Better still, look out for special campaigns prices or bid for an upgrade.
+Better still, look out for special campaign prices or bid for an upgrade.
 Look at programs such as Royal Caribbean’s Royal Up.